OmarMiniesy/Notes/Security/Web Application Security/SQL Injections.md

 ```

 The location we want to write to is usually the root directory of the web server.
 This is to ensure it is executed, and can be reached easily from a browser.

-> To find the root directory:
+To find the root directory:
 * Use the `LOAD_FILE` command to read the server configuration.
-Its location is dependant on the system.
+Its location is dependent on the system.
 * Use fuzzing attack to write files to different web roots, and see which one works:
 	* `/seclists/Discovery/Web-Content/default-web-root-directory-linux.txt`
 	* `/seclists/Discovery/Web-Content/default-web-root-directory-windows.txt`